Reading Time: 14 minutes

 The Substance Abuse and Mental Health Services Administration (SAMHSA) reports that individuals in the LGBTQ+ community are more than twice as likely to experience mental illness in their lifetime than heterosexual individuals.

 According to The National Alliance on Mental Illness (NAMI), the actual number could be even higher.
-NAMI reports that LGBTQ+ individuals are nearly three times more likely to experience mental health disorders – specifically generalized anxiety disorder or depression.
+NAMI reports that LGBTQ+ individuals are nearly 3x more likely to experience mental health disorders, specifically, generalized anxiety disorder or depression.
 Additionally, nearly 30% of gay and transgender individuals contemplate suicide during their adolescence.

-Several unique challenges are behind these elevated numbers, and each one can easily lead to increased anxiety, depression, or other mental health concerns.
+Several unique challenges drive these statistics, and each one can easily lead to increased anxiety, depression, or other mental health concerns.

 LGBTQ+ individuals often face: